Kanupriya-Johari/Hand-Poses/README.md

 The Jetson Nano developer kit which houses the Nano module, accessories, pinouts, and ports is ready to use out of the box.
 It runs a customized Ubuntu 18.04 called Linux4Tegra for the Tegra series chips powering the Nvidia Jetson modules.

 # Required Components
--Jetson Nano Developer Kit
+- Jetson Nano Developer Kit
--Raspberry Pi Camera v2 ( Integrated by cloning https://github.com/JetsonHacksNano/CSI-Camera )
+- Raspberry Pi Camera v2 ( Integrated by cloning https://github.com/JetsonHacksNano/CSI-Camera )
--Power Source for Developer Kit
+- Power Source for Developer Kit
--Keyboard, Mouse and Display Monitor with HDMI support
+- Keyboard, Mouse and Display Monitor with HDMI support